rchen/MBProgressHUD-BWMExtension/README.md

 ### Manual Install

-All you need to do is drop `Example/MBProgressHUD-BWMExtension` files into your project, and add `#include "MBProgressHUD-BWMExtension.h"` to the top of classes that will use it.
+All you need to do is drop `Example/MBProgressHUD+BWMExtension` files into your project, and add `#include "MBProgressHUD+BWMExtension.h"` to the top of classes that will use it.

 ## Usage